Keyshawn Johnson: Dallas Cowboys

 On March 19, 2004, the Tampa Bay Buccaneers traded him to the Dallas Cowboys for Joey Galloway, who the Cowboys had also traded two first round picks to acquire.
 Reunited with his former coach Bill Parcells, Johnson lived up to his advance billing for the Cowboys in 2004, leading the team in receiving yards and tying for the lead in touchdown catches while taking over a leadership role in the locker room and on the field.
+He had two games on the season going over 100 yards.

+In Week 6 of the 2005 season, Johnson had eight receptions for 120 yards in a 16–13 overtime loss to the New York Giants.
+In the 2005 season, Johnson had 71 receptions for 839 yards and six touchdowns.

 On March 16, 2006, the Cowboys released Johnson to make room for recently acquired receiver Terrell Owens.

 Carolina Panthers

 On March 23, 2006, Johnson signed a four-year, $14-million-dollar deal with the Carolina Panthers.
 Of this, he was guaranteed a $5 million signing bonus.
 He was expected to play opposite Steve Smith as the number two receiver.

-During the Carolina Panthers' Monday Night Football game against the Buccaneers on November 13, 2006, Johnson became the first player in NFL history to score a touchdown on Monday Night Football with four teams (Jets, Buccaneers, Cowboys and Panthers).
+In Week 2, Johnson had five receptions for 106 yards in the 16–13 overtime road loss.
+During the Carolina Panthers' Monday Night Football game against the Buccaneers on November 13, 2006 in Week 10, Johnson became the first player in NFL history to score a touchdown on Monday Night Football with four teams (Jets, Buccaneers, Cowboys and Panthers).
 Johnson was released from the Panthers on May 1, 2007, after just one season with the team.
 He posted 70 receptions for 815 yards and four touchdowns in Carolina.